tigrouind/AITD-tools/README.md

 - Run PAKExtract (all PAK files in GAMEDATA folder are extracted)
 - Export backgrounds as PNG, floors as SVG or update entries in the archive (optional)

-You can also drag and drop a single file into PAKExtract executable
+You can also drop files or folders into PAKExtract executable

 ## Command-line arguments
 ```
 PAKExtract [-background]
-           [-preview]
+           [-svg "[rotate {0|90|180|270}] [room 1,2,3,...]"]
+		   [-info]
 		   [-update]
-           [-svg "[rotate {0|90|180|270}] [room 1,2,3,...]"]
            [<files>]
+		   [<folders>]
 ```

 ## Required files
-- CAMERAxx.PAK, ITD_RESS.PAK (backgrounds as png)
+- Backgrounds: CAMERAxx.PAK, ITD_RESS.PAK
-- ETAGExx.PAK (floor colliders as svg)
+- Svg: ETAGExx.PAK